Separation Agreements: Avoiding Common Misconceptions (Part I)

 Misconception: There are no time constraints to settling the division of family assets

 There are specific time requirements for married spouses which if not adhered to, may result in an inequitable sharing or division of property.
-The statutory timeframe in which property must be divided is two years after the day the divorce order is granted or judgment of nullity; six years after day the spouses separate; and six months after the death of a spouse.
+The statutory timeframe in which property must be divided is two years after the day the divorce order is granted or judgment of nullity; six years after the day the spouses separate; and six months after the death of a spouse.
 If these deadlines are fast approaching, obtain legal advice as soon as possible to preserve your rights until all matters are resolved.

-Misconception: A hand shake confirms a binding agreement
+Misconception: A handshake confirms a binding agreement

 Not in Ontario.
 Formal requirements must be adhered to for a domestic agreement to be binding and enforceable.
 There are three essential elements: the contract must be in writing, and signed in the presence of a witness.
 Ensure also that the document is dated when executed to distinguish it from any future amending agreements.

-To avoid confusion and to assert this executed agreement is the only valid one typically there will be a clause in the agreement’s preamble noting that this agreement replaces and supercedes all prior and oral agreements of every kind made between the spouses.
+To avoid confusion and to assert this executed agreement is the only valid one typically there will be a clause in the agreement’s preamble noting that this agreement replaces and supersedes all prior and oral agreements of every kind made between the spouses.

 Misconception: No lawyers required – we can do this!

 Populating parts of an online template seriously risk the financial welfare of everyone involved as well as the family business.
 To put an effort into designing your own contract will be for naught if there are internal inconsistencies, foundational provisions lacking, and absent critical clauses.